devKaos117/CVEToolkit.py/README.md

 ## About <a name = "about"></a>

 ### Summary <a name = "about-summary"></a>
-Python tool for fetching and analyzing CVE (Common Vulnerabilities and Exposures) information from the NIST database with multithreaded and multiprocessing architecture for efficiently processing multiple software entries, besides integration to <a href="https://github.com/devKaos117/Kronos.py" target="_blank">Kronos.py</a>.
+Python tool for fetching and analyzing CVE (Common Vulnerabilities and Exposures) information from the NIST API.
+Implements multithreaded and multiprocessing architecture for efficiently processing multiple software entries.
+Integrated to <a href="https://github.com/devKaos117/Kronos.py" target="_blank">Kronos.py</a>.

 ### Usage <a name = "about-usage"></a>
 ```python